top of page

 You and your baby are still on the same journey.

-You are both moving toward eternity—toward the same Savior, toward the same home, toward the same forever...
+You are not moving in different directions.
+You are both moving toward eternity—toward the same Savior, toward the same home, toward the same forever.

-Your timelines are different.
-But your destination is the same.
+Your timelines are different, but your destination is the same.

 This Does Not Erase Grief

+None of this makes the empty arms easier today.
+None of this replaces the milestones you imagined.
 The memories you longed to make.
 The life you pictured.

-And love does not measure itself in eternity—it lives in the present, in the longing, in the missing.
+Grief is real because love is real.
+Love does not measure itself in eternity—it lives in the present, in the longing, in the missing.

 But It Can Soften the Edges